microsoft/typechat.net/src/typechat.app/Readme.md

 ﻿# Typechat.App
-A simple library with utility classes used by Typechat examples.
+Classes and extension methods used by Typechat examples.
+May also be generally useful for apps built on top of Typechat.
+- TextClassifier: Simple but powerful text classifier
+- ConsoleApp: Base class used by all command line examples
+- Json serialization
+- Extension methods